-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-No index is designated as a reference benchmark to determine whether this Fund is aligned with the environmental and/or social characteristics that it promotes. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+- ☐ Yes, ⊠ No - How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+No index is designated as a reference benchmark to determine whether this Sub-fund is aligned with the environmental and/or social characteristics that it promotes. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?